 How We Help Researchers

+Want to work with us?
 We are happy to share our robust data set with research collaborators in order to co-publish findings.
-We have over 17 thousand EPIK850k longitudinal methylation profiles from consenting patients, including covariates like disease history and medication use.
+We have over 17 thousand EPIC 850k longitudinal methylation profiles from consenting patients, including covariates like disease history and medication use.

 Need specialized data for your study?
 We can reach out to our patient cohort to get additional information.

 Example:When Cornell University researchers published on COVID-19 early in the pandemic, we thought they might be interested in using our data on the topic for additional investigation.